 While many recover from COVID-19 and its bodily effects, others struggle with lingering symptoms.
 A growing number of patients report symptoms of COVID-19 weeks, even months, after initial infection.
 These long-term covid symptoms often interrupt daily activities.

 A June 2022 study by the U.S. Centers for Disease Control and Prevention (CDC) finds that nearly 1 in 5 adults report long covid symptoms.
-If you want to know more about post-covid symptoms and how to manage life with them, read on.
+Learn more about post-covid symptoms and how to manage life with them.

 What Are the Symptoms Of Post-Covid Syndrome?